vlkaiser/SAMD21_Master_I2C/README.md

 Convention seems to be that t_{low} is approx 2x t_{high} (per data sheets) Therefore, BAUD = 11, BAUDLOW = 22.

-## Note: It is recommended to set the slave's baud rate higher than the master baud rate and give a sufficient margin to meet the I2C timing.
+### Note: It is recommended to set the slave's baud rate higher than the master baud rate and give a sufficient margin to meet the I2C timing.

+Interrupt Enable on Master-on-bus and Slave-on-bus. pg610/611 of datasheet Enable SERCOM interrupts